September 11th, 2018 4:52pm

 2. Money is gratitude

 What?!
 That’s right.
-View money as a symbolic gesture of gratitude and you will blow away all your personal barriers of attracting it.
+View money as a symbolic gesture of gratitude and you will blow away all your personal barriers to attracting it.
 When we deliver our gifts to the world, the way people say “thank you” is by gladly giving us money.
 And the more people we have thanking us for our goods and services, the more financial profit we will reap.
 Most successful products and industries are successful because masses of people buy into what they are selling.
 True, many of those things are not good for us, yet they have many people thanking them for appealing to and provided our most base needs and wants.
 But that proves my point.
-Still, what we need more of is people applying my money-view and delivering goods and services that elevate the spirit of the masses.
+Still, what we need more of is people applying my money-view and delivering goods and services that elevate the spirit of the masses as they thank you by gladly paying you.
 Up for the task?

 3. Money is NOT the root of all evil

 If you have been fighting and fleeing money throughout your life chances are it is because you view it as something dangerous, bad, or, essentially, evil.
 It is true that people can get money by playing into our most perverse needs and wants and take advantage of those.
-And people can cheat and steal their way to financial abundance.
+And people can cheat and steal their way into financial abundance.
 But money, itself, is not what does that.
-It is a person following their primitive nature—their automatic brain.
-That person sees money as a way to one-up you and others by sitting on top of a heap of greenbacks, which essentially provides them the ultimate protection and security.
+It is a person following their primitive nature—wghat I call their automatic brain.
+That person sees money as a way to one-up you, by having financial power over you, which essentially provides them the ultimate protection and security.
+The root of all evil, in fact, lies within our primitive nature, controlled by our automatic brain.
+And evil is often the result of our taking action in accordance with this primitive nature.
 But when we act in alignment with our divine nature—our fearless, spiritually grounded nature—then evil is not part of the sentence.
-The root of all evil, in fact, lies within our primitive nature, controlled by our automatic brain.
-And evil is often the result of our taking action in accordance with its direction.
-When we are guided to take divinely inspired action, the masses of people thanking us, by giving us money, is hardly evil.
+When the intention of our actions is grounded in our divine gifts, creating value for the masses, they will thank us, by giving us money, There is nothing evil in this process.

 4. Money is not gained by visualization